afeique/docs/slate-windows-7.md

 ## Node.js Setup

-Node.js is a necessary dependency for JavaScript execution.
+Node.js is a convenient engine for JavaScript execution (other engines can be used).
 Install the appropriate version using one of the [Node.js downloads](https://nodejs.org/en/download/).
-Make sure to select to add `node` and `npm` to the PATH.
+Make sure to select to add `node` and `npm` to your system `PATH`.

 ## Ruby Setup